 The dispersion can also be administered through nasogastric or gastrostomy tubes.

-The starting dose should be reduced to 200 mg in patients with moderate (creatinine clearance ≥30 to <50 mL/min) and severe (creatinine clearance <30 mL/min) renal impairment. [see Warnings and Precautions (5.12)and Use in Specific Populations (8.6)]
+Reduce the starting dose to 200 mg in patients with moderate (creatinine clearance ≥30 to <50 mL/min) and severe (creatinine clearance <30 mL/min) renal impairment [see Warnings and Precautions (5.12) and Use in Specific Populations (8.6)].

 For patients with hepatic impairment

 CAPRELSA is not recommended for use in patients with moderate and severe hepatic impairment [see Use in Specific Populations (8.7)]